m41na/zesty-router/docs/source/handler_request.rst

 param(name: String) : String
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns a named path parameter extracted from the request uri.
+First searches for a named path parameter extracted from the request uri.
 This is defined using {curly braces} in the request path mapping.
+If none if found, it falls back to the servlet's :code:`getParameter(name)` method which will return the named parameter if it exists in the request body.
+If none is found, it return s a null value.

 pathParams() : Map
 ^^^^^^^^^^^^^^^^^^^

 Returns a map of all named path parameters extracted from the request uri.
-These are defined using *{curly braces}* in the request path mapping.
+These are defined using :code:`{curly braces}` in the request path mapping.

 query() : String
 ^^^^^^^^^^^^^^^^^